geonetwork/doc/source/administrator-guide/managing-users-and-groups/creating-user.rst

 #############

-To add a new user to the |project_name| system, please do the following:
+To add a new user to the GeoNetwork system, please do the following:

 #.
 Select the *Administration* button in the menu.
 On the Administration page, select *User management*.